mikedefrancis/vimrc/README.md

 * I use vim as my IDE, and i3 for development when possible.
 Very fast.
 This tutorial turns vim into a fully-functional IDE with fuzzy filename search, multi-file search (ack/ag functionality) from within vim, file-tree viewing with nerd-tree.

-* Summary of key mapping available from both insert mode and command mode
+* Summary of regular key mappings

         Space   - Display current working directory
         Shift-c - Change the current working directory to the location of the open file